 Long-term observational studies report that 90-95% of adults are satisfied with the results of their anti-reflux surgery.

 After assessing 2655 Swedish GERD patients in a large study investigating the efficacy of anti-reflux surgery, the researchers found that 82.3% of patients had been cured permanently of GERD.

 The remaining 17.3% had GERD recurrence.
-But the majority of them had controlled their GERD adequately with medications and only a small fraction of them needed another GERD surgery.
+But most of them had controlled their GERD adequately with medications, and only a small fraction needed another GERD surgery.

-This is promising GERD surgery results doesn’t mean that surgery is for everyone.
-Usually, we (doctors) have indications for GERD surgery.
-As not all patients can benefit from this surgery.
+This promising GERD surgery results doesn’t mean surgery is for everyone.
+Usually, we (doctors) have indications for GERD surgery as not all patients can benefit from this surgery.

 Common reasons to think about surgery for your GERD are:

-- You failed to improve with medical management in spite of optimal drugs and compliance.
+- You failed to improve with medical management despite optimal drugs and compliance.

 - Having a large Hiatus hernia